ElinaFF/PICO/installation.md

 ### Clone repository and use the launcher

 1. Open a terminal (cmd in Windows)
-2. Clone the Github repository `git clone https://github.com/ElinaFF/MeDIC`
+2. Clone the GitHub repository `git clone https://github.com/ElinaFF/MeDIC`
 3. Move inside the repository `cd MetaboDashboard`
 4. Run the launcher `python launcher.py`